JJWithNoSauce/Project-Candy-TheWitchWithPain-/README.md

 - Codes made by me
 - Sprites and arts made by me

-- Music from HeatleyBros
-- Sfx from Kenney.nl
-- Texts used in the game : Pixelbroidery / designed by Tusoud

-This is the project file.
-So you can just import them straight to Godot Engine and start modding it from there.
+The project file is available in the itch.io page
-Such as stage building or replacing sprites or music or just change the mechanic completely.
+You can import the stage file and start modding such as stage building or replacing sprites or music or just change the mechanic completely.

 - PLEASE! don't reupload this